karimhabush/cyberowl/docs/README.md

 ## Code of Conduct

 Cyberowl is a community project and we welcome all contributors to join us.
-Check out our [Code of Conduct](./../CODE_OF_CONDUCT.md) for more details.
+Please check out our [Code of Conduct](./../CODE_OF_CONDUCT.md) for more details.